lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns/factory-method.md

 }
 ```

-We'll keep the pizza making framework in one class and have a subclass for each regional type (`NYPizzaStore`, `ChicagoPizzaStore`, `CaliforniaPizzaStore`).
+We'll keep the pizza making logic in one class and have a subclass for each regional type (`NYPizzaStore`, `ChicagoPizzaStore`, `CaliforniaPizzaStore`).

-Each subclass is going to have its own regional pizza by implementing the `createPizza()` method, while all subclasses still make use of the framework defined in the `orderPizza()` method:
+Each subclass is going to have its own regional pizza by implementing the `createPizza()` method, while all subclasses still make use of the `orderPizza()` method:
 ```ts
 class NYPizzaStore extends PizzaStore {
   createPizza(type: string): Pizza | null {